WordPress/openverse/docs/projects/README.md

 #### Required content

-Every plan should contain the following information:
+Every plan should accomplish the following:

-- A step by step process for implementing the project.
+- Describe a step by step process for implementing the project.
-- Identify tools and depndencies of the project.
+- Identify tools and dependencies of the project.
+  - Examples:
-  - Any new Pypi, NPM, or binary dependencies added by the project.
+    - New PyPI, NPM, or binary dependencies added by the project
-  - Any infrastructure that will need to be provisioned or modified.
+    - Infrastructure that will need to be provisioned or modified
-    - Identify significant/unprecedented cost increases or decreases associated with related infrastructure changes
+      - In particular, identify significant/unprecedented cost increases or decreases associated with related infrastructure changes.
+    - New cloud services, paid or otherwise
-  - Any cloud services we will need to pay for.
-When we will need to start paying, free trials, non-profit pricing, etc.
+        - Explore when we will need to start paying, free trials, non-profit pricing, etc.
-  - If there are multiple options here, identify relevant pros/cons of the different choices.
-Try to make a reccommendation.
+  - If there are multiple options for any of these, identify relevant pros/cons of the different choices.
+Make a recommendation or ping for specific help to decide.
 - Identify any design requirements of the project.
 - Identify work-streams that can run in parallel.
 - Identify work dependencies, especially cross-project dependencies that will need to be coordinated.
 For example:
-  - list feature flags that will be used
+  - List feature flags that will be used
   - Will a frontend feature be blocked by an API feature?
 - Explore API version conflicts and ensure that versioning is respected
 - Identify hard blockers that will prevent further work on the project
-- Identify areas of technical ambiguity that were not able to be predetermined during planning (i.e., after we've implemented _x_, we'll be able to make an informed decision about _y_).
+- Identify areas of technical ambiguity that cannot be predetermined during planning (i.e., after we've implemented _x_, we'll be able to make an informed decision about _y_).
 - Identify atomic blocks of work so that work can be split into individual,